kuhn-ruess/cmdbsyncer-docs/docs/netbox/index.md

 ![](img/netbox_custom_field.png)

 The final Step then is the configuration for the Attributes you want to sync; otherwise there will be an exception when you try to export your Hosts.

+## Special Options in Rules

+The Rules support some options which simplify some cases.
+Refer to [here](../basics/list_mode.md) to learn more.

+## Decommission Data
+Hosts and Virtual Machines are automatically Decommissioned in case they are not longer part of the Syncer Database, but have been created by it.